Arctem/dungeon-world-classes/machoman.md

 Halfling:

+Orc:

 ### Look

 Choose one from each:
 * Masked, Mullet, or Bald
 * Graveled Growel, Boisterous Cries, or Cocky Laughter
+* Torn Pants, Leather Pants, Loincloth

 ### Alignments

 Chaotic - Leap into danger without a plan.
+Evil - Rig a fight in your favor.
+Good - Turn a foe into a friend.
 Neutral - Defeat a worthy opponent.
-Good - Turn a foe into a friend.

 ### Races